Ford posts $1.76B 1Q profit largely on gas-powered vehicles

 The company continued to get strong prices for its vehicles during the quarter, driven by loaded out trucks and big SUVs.
 Ford’s average sale price was $56,534, according to Edmunds.

-Lawler predicted that as production gets back to normal and vehicle supplies increase, prices will start to drop later in the year, about 5% for the industry.
+Lawler predicted that as production gets back to normal and vehicle supplies increase, automakers will start to offer discounts.
+He predicted that Ford’s prices would remain flat while the industry would be down about 5% for the year.

 Earlier Tuesday, Ford cut prices on its Mustang Mach E electric SUV, the same day Tesla raised prices slightly on the Model Y, the Mach E’s main competitor.